哲学

 庄子 · Zhuangzi — Where Laozi is terse and political, Zhuangzi is exuberant and literary: parables, paradoxes, and dreams.
 His butterfly dream is the most famous single passage in Chinese philosophy.

 墨家 · Mohism — Mozi rejected graded Confucian love and argued for 兼爱 (universal impartial love).
-Mohism nearly vanished after Qin unification — imagining it is imagining a different China.
+Mohism nearly vanished after Qin unification; imagining it is imagining a different China.

 法家 · Legalism — Legalists rejected moral cultivation entirely: govern through 法 (law), 术 (technique), and 势 (positional power).
 The Qin applied these ideas, unified China, then collapsed in fifteen years.

-阴阳五行 — By the Han dynasty this system had been woven into Confucian cosmology, medicine, and statecraft.
+The Cosmological Frame The framework beneath the philosophy: how the natural world was mapped onto human and political order.阴阳五行 — By the Han dynasty this system had been woven into Confucian cosmology, medicine, and statecraft.
 Nothing in Chinese thought makes full sense without it.

 理学 · Neo-Confucianism — Zhu Xi (1130–1200) reconstructed Confucianism around 理 (principle): the rational order immanent in all things.
 Neo-Confucianism became the official philosophy of the Chinese state until the twentieth century.